 following aspects of the termination process concern the plan's members and beneficiaries in particular.

-The employer who terminates a plan must send a written notice of termination to all the affected members and beneficiaries.
-If you are an active member and the notice is sent to you more than 30 days after the termination date, the employer must obtain your consent to terminated the plan on that date.
-If not, he must change the termination date.
+An employer that terminates a plan must send a written notice of termination to all the affected members and beneficiaries.
+If you are an active member and the notice is sent to you more than 30 days after the termination date, the employer must obtain your consent to terminate the plan on that date.
+If not, the employer must change the termination date.

 Statement of benefits

 The plan administrator must send a statement of benefits to all members and beneficiaries affected by the plan's termination.
-The statement contains the following information:
+The statement informs you of:

-- payment methods (transfer options) for your benefits (for example: transfer to a locked-in retirement account (LIRA) or a life income fund (LIF) or the purchase of a retirement annuity)
+- the payment methods (transfer options) for your benefits (for example: transfer to a locked-in retirement account (LIRA) or a life income fund (LIF), the purchase of an annuity)

-- If you were already receiving a retirement pension under the plan on the termination date, a retirement annuity will be purchased for you from an insurer, who will send you your future payments.
+- If you were already receiving a retirement pension under the plan on the termination date, your annuity will be purchased from and paid by an insurer

-- the deadline for informing the administrator of the payment option that you have chosen for your benefits and for providing the administrator with the information needed to put the option into effect
+- the deadline you have to inform the administrator of the payment option that you have chosen for your benefits and to provide the administrator with the information needed based on that choice

-- If not informed of your choice, the administrator may be required to remit to Revenu Québec the amounts due to you that have not been claimed.
+- If not informed of your choice, the administrator may be required to remit to Revenu Québec the amounts owing to you that have not been claimed.

-- the deadline for asking for corrections or explanations with respect to your statement of benefits
+- the deadline you have to ask for corrections or explanations with respect to your statement of benefits

 - the plan's financial situation